-Employment Development Department/Info USA data was used to develop the MCTC 2010 employment baseline.
-DOF Projections were used to develop the projections.
+The DOF Projections were used to develop the projections related to household and employment growth.
 The population and housing forecasts are listed in Table 2-2.
-The employment totals for each forecast year were estimated using the ratio of employment from the 2010 base year inventory.
+The employment totals for each forecast year were estimated using the ratio of employment from the 2018 base year inventory.
 Land use and socioeconomic data at the zonal level are used for determining trip generation in the traffic model.
-Socio economic data at the Traffic Analysis Zones (TAZ) level were developed based on historic trends and planned development activity in consultation with the local agency representatives of the MCTC Technical Advisory Committee
+Socio economic data at the Traffic Analysis Zones (TAZ) level were developed based on historic trends and planned development activity in consultation with the local agency representatives of the MCTC Technical Advisory Committee.